-Below, I explain in detail why Google requires you to have a privacy policy for Blogger, what information should go into it, and how to make one.
+Below, I explain why Google requires you to have a privacy policy for Blogger, what information should go into it, and how to make one.

-There are three ways to make a privacy policy for your Blogger website — using a managed solution, starting with a template, or writing one yourself.
+There are three easy ways to make a privacy policy for your Blogger website.

 The best way to make a privacy policy for your Blogger website is to use a managed solution, like our Privacy Policy Generator.

-It’s easy, quick, and helps you comply with several prominent data protection laws worldwide.
+It’s easy, quick, and helps you comply with prominent data protection laws worldwide.

 Below, see an example of one of the questions it asks.